22/05/2019 – 23/05/2019

 The Current State of TTC Applications in the Asia Pacific Region – an Industrial Perspective for Cosmetics and Consumer Products

 The workshop also set up working groups to discuss practical issues in TTC applications including food packaging materials, flavourings, pharmaceuticals, industrial chemicals, daily cosmetics, and environmental pollution.
 The workshop was partly in English and in Mandarin.
 However, the workshop was equipped with simultaneous translation.

 For registration (in Mandarin), please click HERE.

 For queries on registration, please send an e-mail to: email@example.com

-Attendance is free but is subject to registration which includes:
+Attendance was free but was subject to registration which included:

 • Admission to the workshop;